Helping Individuals Navigate the Turbulent Waters of a Changing System

 Wondering what the Affordable Care Act, commonly known as the ACA or health care reform, means for you?
 The new law and regulations can seem overwhelming, but many of the changes expand access to health care coverage and will likely affect you and your health care benefits.
 To help you prepare we’ve compiled a simple list of the top 10 facts you need to know about health care reform.

 1. Required Coverage: Starting in 2014, most people will be required to have health insurance or pay a penalty.
 Coverage may include employer-provided insurance, coverage you buy on your own or coverage under Medicare or Medicaid for those who qualify.
-Health insurance plans will provide documents to the people they insure that prove they have the minimum coverage required by law.
+You may have to provide information regarding your health insurance coverage when you file your tax return for 2014, as required by the IRS.
+For 2015 and later years, health insurance plans will provide documents to the people they insure that prove they have the minimum coverage required by law.
+For more information on the individual penalties, see www.irs.gov.

 3. Summary of Benefits and Coverage: Health insurance issuers and group health plans are now required to provide you with an easy-to-understand summary about a health plan’s benefits and coverage.
 The Summary of Benefits and Coverage (SBC) is meant to help you better understand and evaluate your health insurance options.
 For an even deeper understanding of your health plan, be sure to take advantage of opportunities to meet with a benefits advisor or broker if offered by your employer.